OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 For all users, to disallow editing while on-send add-ins are processing:

-1. Create a new Outlook on the web mailbox policy.
+1. Create a new mailbox policy.

    ```powershell
     New-OWAMailboxPolicy OWAOnSendAddinAllUserPolicy
    ```

     > [!NOTE]
     > Administrators can use an existing policy, but on-send functionality is only supported on certain mailbox types.
-Unsupported mailboxes will be blocked from sending by default in Outlook on the web.
+Unsupported mailboxes will be blocked from sending by default in Outlook on the web and new Outlook on Windows.

 1. Enforce compliance on send.